What issues can breast implant revision treat?

 35 year old patient who had breast augmentation performed in South America 5 years ago.
 She recently heard about the controversy over French PIP implants and their likelihood of leakage.
 Though she was asymptomatic, the patient had an ultrasound and MRI of her breasts performed.
 These demonstrated leakage of her right breast implant.
 At surgery, Dr. Parker removed her 385 cc PIP implants through her healed peri areolar incisions.
 He found the right implant to be completely disintegrated.
 The left implant was intact.
 Dr. Parker replaced these implants with 475 cc silicone implants.

 From time to time, a patient will decide they no longer wish to keep their breast implants, due to problems or a change in aesthetic preferences.
 Dr. Parker can remove implants using a procedure called “explantation.”
 Such a patient is shown below.

 During your consultation, New Jersey plastic surgeon Dr. Parker will discuss options involving implant removal with you.
-If your implants are large and your skin has stretched, a breast lift as well may be recommended.
+If your implants are large and your skin has stretched, a breast lift may be recommended as well.
 The original incision used to insert the implant is almost always the same one used to remove it.
 The lining around the implant, or “capsule,” is often removed at the same time to facilitate more rapid healing.